-5.5.9.2 Day Nurseries
+5.6.9.2 Day Nurseries

-- (i) Day Nurseries for more than five (5) children at one time are subject to the Day Nurseries Act and shall be a permitted use in community halls, schools, places of worship or buildings specifically designed for day nursery use. - (ii) Notwithstanding subsection (i) above, a day nursery facility for five (5) or less children, may be carried on within any residential dwelling.
+- (i) Day Nurseries for more than five (5) children at one time are subject to the Child Care and Early Years Act and shall be a permitted use in community halls, schools, places of worship or buildings specifically designed for day nursery use. - (ii) Notwithstanding subsection (i) above, a day nursery facility for five (5) or less children, may be carried on within any residential dwelling.

-5.5.9.3 Seniors Housing
+5.6.9.3 Seniors Housing

 An aging population will result in a greater need for seniors' housing, and the City of Quinte West is dedicated to meeting this changing need for residents.
-The City will encourage and support housing forms through out the City that will meet the needs of senior citizens who require constant care and alternative housing types for those who wish to live with as great a level of autonomy as possible.
+The City will encourage and support housing forms throughout the City that will meet the needs of senior citizens who require constant care and alternative housing types for those who wish to live with as great a level of autonomy as possible.

-- (i) Forms of alternative housing for seniors can include: - (a) a garden suite as defined in subsection 5.5.9.4 of this Plan; - (b) an addition to an existing dwelling to either house the individual(s) requiring care and supervision, or to house the individual(s) providing the care and supervision, subject to the proper approvals for servicing; and - (c) the conversion of a portion of an existing dwelling into an accessory dwelling unit within the dwelling, subject to the provisions in Section 5.5.5 the provision of home care by a network of paid and volunteer programs designed to aid and assist the elderly within their own home. - (ii) The City will encourage housing projects for seniors to be located primarily in settlement areas, close to downtown cores, commercial nodes and necessary services and amenities.
+- (i) Forms of alternative housing for seniors can include: - (a) An additional dwelling unit separate from the main dwelling unit subject to the provisions in Section 5.6.5 of this Plan; - (b) A garden suite as defined in subsection 5.6.9.4 of this Plan; - (c) an addition to an existing dwelling to either house the individual(s) requiring care and supervision, or to house the individual(s) providing the care and supervision, subject to the proper approvals for servicing; and - (d) the conversion of a portion of an existing dwelling into an additional dwelling unit, subject to the provisions in Section 5.6.5 for the provision of home care by a network of paid and volunteer programs designed to aid and assist the elderly within their own home. - (ii) The City will encourage housing projects for seniors to be located primarily in settlement areas, close to downtown cores, commercial nodes and necessary services and amenities.